Jane Mayes

-Jane Mayes (born 10 January 1989, Esbjerg) is a Danish-British handball goalkeeper.
+Jane Mayes (born 10 January 1989) is a Danish-British handball goalkeeper.
 She plays for Team Esbjerg and the British national team, and competed at the 2012 Summer Olympics in London.

 Early life

 Mayes was born on 10 January 1989 in Esbjerg to Richard John Mayes and Pia Mayes.

 Mayes has played handball since the age of six.

 Her father, Richard John Mayes died of lung cancer in 1999.

-In 2007, she broke into the national team for handball.
+In 2007, she broke into the British national team for handball.